Home

 Q. Is it possible to buy additional parts, such as a new shower head, complete mixer valve or riser rail without having to purchase the complete shower?

-Action: Call our order line 02392 349636.
-They will be able to advise on products, availability and cost.
-If you wish to place an order they can take this over the telephone.
-If we cannot help for any reason we will try to provide an alternative number to call.
+Action: Call us.
+We will be able to advise on products, availability and cost.
+If you wish to place an order this can be done over the telephone.
+If we cannot help for any reason we will try to assist you in your search.
+Alternatively, click here to look through our website for the spares you require.

 Back to top of page